1Hive/disputable-delay-app/docs/techincal-guide.md

 This sets the global `executionDelay` variable that was set at initialization.

-Only addresses that have been given the `SET_DELAY_ROLE` are allowed to call this function.
+Only addresses that have been given the `SET_DELAY_ROLE` are allowed to set the execution delay.
 ```
 /**
 * @notice Set the execution delay to `_executionDelay`